 You’re a digital native by birth, so it probably feels a bit more natural for you to go through the process of online filing than it does for your parents.

-Online filing simplifies the process of doing your taxes, offers prompts to ensure you’re doing everything properly and asks all the right questions to minimize your tax burden.
-It’s a great way to file your taxes quickly and learn what money decisions you make throughout the year that impact your taxes the most.
+Online filing simplifies the process of doing your taxes, prompts you if you missed something, and asks all the right questions to minimize your tax burden.
+It’s a great way to file your taxes quickly and learn what money decisions you make throughout the year that impacts your taxes the most.